Presbyterianism: Architecture

-Usually a Presbyterian church will not have statues of saints, nor the ornate altar more typical of a Roman Catholic church.
-Instead, there is a "communion table," usually on the same level as the congregation, and sometimes elevated similar to an altar, however surrounded by the chancel.
+Usually a Presbyterian church will not have statues of saints, nor the ornate altar more typical of a Catholic church.
+Instead, there is a "communion table", usually on the same level as the congregation, and sometimes elevated similar to an altar, however surrounded by the chancel.
 There may be a rail between the communion table and the chancel behind it, which may contain a more decorative altar-type table, choir loft, or choir stalls, lectern and clergy area.
 The altar is called the communion table, and the altar area is called the chancel by Presbyterians.
 In Presbyterian, and in Reformed churches, there may be an altar cross, either on the communion table or on a table in the chancel.
 By using the "empty" cross, or cross of the Westminster/Celtic cross, Presbyterians emphasize the resurrection and that Christ is not continually dying, but died once and is alive for all eternity.
 Quite a few Presbyterian church buildings are decorated with a cross, that has a circle around the center, or Celtic cross.
 This not only emphasizes the resurrection, but also acknowledges historical aspects of Presbyterianism.
 A baptismal font will be located either at the entrance or near the chancel area.
 Presbyterian architecture generally makes significant use of symbolism.
 One may also find decorative and ornate stained glass windows depicting scenes from the Bible.
 Some Presbyterian churches will also have ornate statues of Christ or graven scenes from the Last Supper located behind the chancel.
 St. Giles' Cathedral in Scotland has a crucifix next to an ornate elevated communion table that hangs alongside.
 The image of Christ is more of a faint image, with a more modern design.